Steak can be intimidating in general, more so with parts like flank or top round as they tend to be tougher than more expensive cuts of beef.

 How Long Does It Take For A London Broil To Cook In The Oven?

 If you prefer the steak to be medium-rare, then it must have 130° to 135° F internal temperature.
-If you want medium to well done, then it has to be at 145° to 160° F.
+One technique about getting it in the perfect temperature is to remove the meat 1 to 2 degrees early to your preferred doneness.

 How To Cook London Broil In The Oven At 350?

-If you don’t have much time, you can also cook it at a higher temperature to have it baked faster.
-Bake it at 400° F for 25 to 35 minutes for a medium done.
-Knock off 5 to 10 minutes for a medium-rare steak or add 5 to 10 minutes for well done.
+If you have much time, you can also cook it at a lower temperature to baked it slower.
+Bake it at 350° F for 12-13 minutes.

 Flip the beef halfway through the baking process to ensure that it cooks evenly.